gvwilson/rsdx/src/mutate/index.md

         and what mutated base causes the visible mutation
     -   Individuals: list of generated genomes
 -   Since this has multiple fields, store as JSON

+---

--   Main driver
+## Main Driver

 [%inc synthesize_genomes.py pattern=func:main %]

+---

--   Random genomes
+## Random Genomes

 -   Create a random base sequence as the reference genome
 -   Create duplicates for individuals
 -   Determine where SNPs can occur
 -   Introduce significant mutations
 -   Introduce other random mutations
 -   Sort for reproducibility [%b Taschuk2017 %]

+---

+## Random Genomes

 [%inc synthesize_genomes.py pattern=func:random_genomes %]

+---

--   Random bases and mutations
+## Random Bases and Mutations

 [%inc synthesize_genomes.py pattern=func:random_bases %]
 [%inc synthesize_genomes.py pattern=func:_mutate_snps %]
 [%inc synthesize_genomes.py pattern=func:_mutate_other %]

+---

-## Synthesizing Samples {: #mutate-samples}
+## Synthesizing Samples

--   Snail size depends on:
+-   Our model is that snail size depends on:
     -   Presence of significant mutation
     -   Distance from epicenter of pollution
 -   Building this forces us to be explicit about our model